A Cold, Hard Look in the Mirror

 So while change management and coaching are part of OD, they are not entirely OD because they don’t embrace the integrated process.
 Coaching is not system-wide; it focuses on certain individuals.
 Change management doesn’t transfer knowledge and skills, and it’s not about development.
 OD was never intended to be a set of discrete, independent specialties.

-But like the category killers, these OD specializations have grown exponentially, gobbled up by busy executives and managers looking for nifty solutions to pressing issues.
+But like the category killers, these OD concentrations have grown exponentially, gobbled up by busy executives and managers looking for nifty solutions to pressing issues.
 Reflecting core OD strengths like personal growth, coaching has exploded with schools, professional associations, and certification processes.
 Focusing on the organization’s desire to “get stuff done,” change management consulting firms and internal centers of excellence are common.
 Tools and processes, certifications, conferences, and LinkedIn and Facebook groups have proliferated.
 Both coaching and change management have developed competency models so that others can join in.
-Because of specialization, organizations now have a much broader selection of organization change solutions from which they can choose.
+Because of concentration, organizations now have a much broader selection of organization change solutions from which they can choose.
 What could be wrong with that?

 unwanted, and unintended consequences.

 The chart (below) graphs the rise of coaching and change management in terms of google hits as well as the rise in income inequality and corporate profit concentration.
 On the left axis are the “number of hits” (log scale) over specific five-year periods (for example, Jan 1, 1990, to Dec 31, 1995).
 We used “exact” terms to generate the number of hits.
 It’s a proxy for the level of interest or the amount of attention and resources being invested in a particular topic.
 On the right axis are percentages for income inequality (percent of income accounted for by the wealthiest 1%) and corporate profits as a percentage of GDP.
 The data here are by no means perfect, yet we have a sense that they are “good enough” to raise a question about our field.